qgis/QGIS-Documentation/docs/training_manual/map_composer/map_composer.rst

 Luckily, QGIS can export its map file to a format that anyone's computer can read, as well as printing out the map if you have a printer connected.
-Both exporting and printing is handled via the print layout.
+Both exporting and printing is handled via the *Print Layout*.

-**The goal for this lesson:** To use the QGIS print layout to create a basic map with all the required settings.
+**The goal for this lesson:** To use the QGIS *Print Layout* to create a basic map with all the required settings.

 |basic| |FA| The Layout Manager
 -------------------------------------------------------------------------------

 QGIS allows you to create multiple maps using the same map file.
-For this reason, it has a tool called the :guilabel:`Layout Manager`.
+For this reason, it has a tool called the *Layout Manager*.

 #.
 Click on the :menuselection:`Project --> Layout Manager` menu
    entry to open this tool.